 “To know what people really think, pay regard to what they do, rather than what they say.”— Rene Descartes

-Ever since the first humans appeared on Earth, some 200,000 years ago, we have been dependent on one another.
-We have looked to each other for sustenance, love, connection and protection.
+Humans are a social species.
+Ever since they first appeared on Earth, some 200,000 years ago, humans looked to each other for sustenance, love, connection and protection.

 There is a dark side to human nature that can inflict harm and hurt.
 Liars, cheaters and manipulators have always been on the prowl in their quest to fulfill their selfish and power-hungry motives.

-- Observe their body language: It’s been proven that our body communicates our true thoughts and feelings (especially on a subconscious level).
+3. Observe their body language: It’s been proven that our body communicates our true thoughts and feelings (especially on a subconscious level).
 In fact, research has shown that body language accounts for 55% of the overall message.
-There are plenty of great books by seasoned professionals who read people for a living.
+There are plenty of books by seasoned professionals who read people for a living.
 They list specific signs with interpretations of what it all means.
-I personally believe that we can learn a lot by simply looking into someone’s eyes, as the eyes truly are the window to a person’s soul.
+I personally believe that we can learn a lot by looking into someone’s eyes, as the eyes are the window to a person’s soul.

 All my best on your journey,